visavishesh/dai_markov_chains/README.md

 # Description:

 ## Pre-processing:
-markov_chain_part1.py processes the raw data, labeling each transition with a simplified state transition, ie from ['born','shut,'wipe,'bite','safe','unsafe'] to just ['safe','unsafe','bite','wipe'].
+markov_chain_part1.py processes the raw data, labeling each transition with a simplified state transition, ie from ['born','open','shut,'wipe,'bite','safe','unsafe'] to just ['safe','open','unsafe','bite','wipe'].

 This is the 'simple_transition' field.
 It also adds the time_spent value, which is a simple subtraction of the timestamp of the state being transitioned to minus the timestamp of the state being transitioned from.